edilmedeiros/edilmedeiros.github.io/_pages/reading.md

 We confuse activity with learning.
 We conflate output with experience.
 We mistake convenience for growth.</p>

+<p>Like junk food for the mind, we’re intoxicating ourselves with crap software.
+It fills you up, but it doesn’t nourish.
+And over time, it rots your taste, until you can’t even tell the difference between a fine wine and vinegar.</p>

 <p>This is why we read.
 Not to memorize syntax, but to train our taste.